Zhai Luan

-Zhai Luan (1477–1546) was a Chinese scholar-official during the Ming dynasty.
+Zhai Luan (Note: Zhai Luan used the courtesy name Zhongming and the art name Shimen.)
+(1477 – 16 November 1546) was a Chinese scholar-official during the Ming dynasty.
 He rose to power in the 1520s, holding important positions in the state administration such as vice minister of rites and later minister of personnel.
 He also served as grand secretary from 1527 to 1544, with intermittent breaks.

+Biography

-Born in Beijing in 1477, Zhai came from a family in Zhucheng County, Shandong Province, who had a long history of serving in the Embroidered Uniform Guard.
+Zhai was born in Beijing in 1477, during China's Ming dynasty, into a family from Zhucheng County, Shandong, with a long history of service in the Embroidered Uniform Guard.
 He received a Confucian education and successfully passed the civil service examinations, including the provincial examinations in 1498 and the metropolitan and palace examinations in 1505, earning the rank of jinshi.

 After passing the examinations, he was assigned to the Hanlin Academy as a bachelor (Shujishi), and in 1506 he was promoted to junior compiler (Bianxiu).
 He was transferred to the position of secretary in the Ministry of Justice, but soon returned to the academy.
 After the accession of the Jiajing Emperor in 1521, he was promoted to the post of vice minister of rites.
 He was one of the scholars who lectured to the Emperor on Confucian teachings, gaining his trust and support.
 He also strengthened the Emperor's favor by using his literary talent to compose poems on the occasion of auspicious omens (which were reported to Beijing by officials from all over the country).
 In 1527, he was transferred to the Ministry of Personnel as a vice minister.
 That same year, he was appointed grand secretary, making him one of the Emperor's closest aides.
 As grand secretary, he was one of the less prominent officials, concentrating on routine matters, and devoting himself mainly to military matters.